enisz/ts-igdb/README.md

 The package includes the type declaration files for TypeScript; you don't need to install them separately.

 ## Basic usage
+First, you have to set up an [options object](#options) which will be used to construct the query url against IGDB.

+When the object is ready, you can call the module's specific [endpoint method](#igdb-endpoint), passing this object as a parameter to it.
+These methods will always return a promise.

+Javascript example:
 ```
 // index.js
 const IGDB = require('ts-igdb').default;